VPAbraham/hearthstone-database/README.md

 A Turing Module 3 Project

 The Pokemon Database utilizes the Pokemon Trading Card Game API to display and allows users to filter through Pokemon cards based on a set of criteria.
-Teh application is built on React, utilizing Redux store for all state related changes.
+The application is built on React, utilizing Redux store for all state related changes.

 ### Getting started